dotnet/AspNetCore.Docs/aspnet/tutorials/nano-server.rst

 Close the **remote** PowerShell tab.
 We will open a new tab in a moment after the VM restarts.

 In the **Azure Portal**, click the **Restart** button on the Nano Server **Virtual machine** blade.
-When the Nano Server restarts, it will retain its DNS address label.
+Wait for the Nano Server to restart.
 Reconnect to the VM in PowerShell by selecting **File > New Remote PowerShell Tab...** and providing your credentials for the Nano Server VM Administrator account.
+Wait for a few seconds while the session is established by PowerShell ISE.
 Re-attach the share with the following command.

 .. code-block:: none